mrroach9/Rowell/readme.md

 * A bug from pybbs is fixed, which used to cause exceptions when reading posts containing 0x80 chars.

 * First page, last page, and jump to certain position in board viewing is now supported.

+Current Existing bug:

+* Monospaced font is still not perfectly performing on some ASCII arts and posts.

 ####Version 0.2.0
 Release date: 06/15/2012